Marriage of the Sea ceremony: Procedure

 The ceremony begins with the bucentaur docking at the Môle in front of the Doge's Palace.
 The doge of Venice boards the sovereign galley dressed in full regalia: a mantle of gold and silver lamé brocade made with ermine fur, with a ceremonial corno ducale headwear and command rod in hand.
 He takes his seat at the stern, with the papal legate on his right and the French ambassador on his left.
 The Venetian Senate occupies four rows of seats.

 The bucentaur leaves the lagoon and heads for the Adriatic Sea surrounded by accompanying boats and gondolas.
 Once it is off the barrier island of Lido di Venezia, the Patriarch of Venice climbs aboard from another ship and heads to the stern.
 The Patriarch then pronounces a nuptial benediction (marriage) which consecrates the ceremony.
-The doge then throws the ring into the sea while and recites the following address translated as: "We espouse thee, O sea, as a sign of true and perpetual dominion".
+The doge then throws the ring into the sea while reciting the following address translated as: "We espouse thee, O sea, as a sign of true and perpetual dominion".

 Desponsamus te, mare, in signum veri perpetuique dominii.